Arbitrage equilibrium and the emergence of universal microstructure in deep neural networks: Statistical teleodynamics, Potential games, and Arbitrage equilibrium

 \section{Statistical teleodynamics, Potential games, and Arbitrage equilibrium}

-Over forty years, a dominant perspective of neural networks has been the physics-based approach, where one defines an "energy" function that is minimized as the network learns the input-output patterns.
+Over forty years, the prevailing theory of neural networks has been the physics-based approach, where one defines an "energy" function that is minimized as the network learns the input-output patterns.
 Canonical examples of this approach are the Hopfield network~\cite{hopfield1982neural} and the Boltzmann machine~\cite{ackley1985boltzmann} and their variants~\cite{lecun2015deeplearning, bengio2017equil}.
+On the other hand, the practice of neural network training and deployment is dominated by the backpropagation algorithm combined with gradient descent.
+However, these dominant frameworks are unable to answer some fundamental questions about deep neural networks. \\

+For example, given the obvious importance of connection weights in a neural network, what is the distribution of weights we ought to see in a fully trained network, and why?
+We know what the "energy" of the network is, but what is its "entropy"?
+How is it related to the performance of the network? \\

+The Hopfield model and the Boltzmann Machine model cannot answer these important questions.
+The backpropagation algorithm with gradient descent that does the actual job of training the network by tuning the weights cannot either.
+They are unable to answer because they lack an important perspective on this problem.
+This is what we address in this paper. \\
-Here, we present a very different framework based on potential game theory that breaks new ground in our understanding of deep neural networks, revealing new insights about their microstructure.\\

-In a typical deep neural network training regimen using gradient descent, the backpropagation algorithm and regularization procedures gently guide all connections to modify their weights and biases so that the overall error function is minimized over many iterations and over many datasets.
-Considering the final values of the weights and biases of a fully trained network as the optimal values of the neurons and their connections, the iterative process of getting there may be modeled as a competition between the neurons and the connections.
-This naturally lends itself to a game-theoretic approach, which we formulate using a framework called~\textit{ statistical teleodynamics}~\cite{venkat2004secon, venkat2006maxentropy, venkat2007darwin, venkat2015howmuch, venkat2017book, venkat2024active2}.
+We present an alternative framework based on potential game theory that breaks new ground in our understanding of deep neural networks, revealing new insights about their microstructure.
+In a typical deep neural network training regimen using gradient descent, the backpropagation algorithm and regularization procedures nudge all weights and biases so that the overall error function is minimized over many iterations and over many datasets.
+Thus, the weights and biases are driven towards their optimal values iteratively.
+This movement of connections and neurons in the parameter space can be modeled equivalently as the iterative progress the connections and neurons make in a benefit-cost trade-off competition to improve their fitness or utility towards their optimal values.
+This naturally lends itself to a game-theoretic approach, which we formulate using a framework called~\textit{statistical teleodynamics}~\cite{venkat2004secon, venkat2006maxentropy, venkat2007darwin, venkat2015howmuch, venkat2017book, venkat2024active2}.
 It is a synthesis of the central concepts and techniques of population game theory with those of statistical mechanics. \\

 In population games, one is interested in predicting the final outcome(s) of a large population of goal-driven agents competing dynamically to increase their respective utilities.
 In particular, one would like to know whether such a game would lead to an equilibrium outcome~\cite{easley2010networks, sandholm2010population}.
 For some population games, one can identify a single scalar-valued global function, called a {\em potential} $\phi(\boldsymbol{x})$ (where $\boldsymbol{x}$ is the state vector of the system) that captures the necessary information about the utilities of the agents.
 The gradient of the potential is the \textit{utility}.
 Such games are called {\em potential games}~\cite{rosenthal1973class,sandholm2010population, easley2010networks, monderer1996potential}.
 A potential game reaches strategic equilibrium, called \textit{Nash equilibrium}, when the potential $\phi(\boldsymbol{x})$ is maximized.
 Furthermore, this equilibrium is unique if $\phi(\boldsymbol{x})$ is strictly concave (i.e. $\partial^2 \phi /\partial^2 x < 0$)~\cite{sandholm2010population}. \\